Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

 To use MLPerf inference setup, check and install the correct requirements specified in the `requirements.txt` file under mlperf_evaluation.

+For example, to perform weight-only quantization on SDXL, the following can be used:

+`python main.py --resolution 1024 --batch 1 --model /path/to/sdxl --prompt 500 --conv-weight-bit-width 8 --linear-weight-bit-width 8 --dtype float16 --weight-quant-type sym  --calibration-steps 8 --guidance-scale 8. --use-negative-prompts --calibration-prompt 500  --activation-eq --use-mlperf`

+To add activation quantization:

+`--linear-input-bit 8 --conv-input-bit 8`

+To choose between `static` or `dynamic` activation quantization, set the flag: `--input-scale-type` to either option

+To include export:
+`--export-target torch` or `--export-target onnx`

+To perform a dry-run quantization, where only the structure of the quantized model is preserved but no calibration of the quantized parameter is performed, add the `--dry-run` flag.

 ## Run

 ```bash